gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 For both, Alphacool provides the same [Thermistor Datasheet](https://www.alphacool.com/download/kOhm_Sensor_Table_Alphacool.pdf) and this is useful to tune the calculated resistance values and improve accuracy.
 Also, means that the parts can be connected to either port in the pcb.

+A future version of this might actually use the table itself.

 ## PART 2.
 Microcontroller

 I opted for the Seeed XIAO SAMD21, and just like the Adafruit Trinket M0, it can: